archjeb/pfctest/README.md

                      -------------------------

 Note: Time in quanta where each quantum represents time it takes to transmit 512 bits at the current network speed.
-For example, fast ethernet takes 10ns per bit, Gb Ethernet is 1ns and 10G is 0.1 nano second per bit time.
+For example, Fast Ethernet takes 10ns per bit, Gb Ethernet is 1ns and 10Gb is 0.1ns per bit time.
+So if quanta is set to max of 65535 for a 10Gb link PFC class, then 0.1(512)*65535 = 3.3ms pause time.

 Each block above from Ethertype down is 16bits (2 octets)